-- Each Übungsgruppe at the moment has ~32 persons - Every time one has birthday, he/she brings a cake - What is the chance of having to eat two pieces of cake on one day? - Birthday paradox - Each day has the same chance to be a birthday for every person - We ignore seasonal bias, twins, etc. - Guess 5% 20% 30% 50% ?
+- Assume an Übungsgruppe has 32 students - Every time one has birthday, he/she brings a cake - The Übungsgruppe meets every day over an entire year even weekends! - What is the chance of having to eat two pieces of cake on at least one day in the year? - Birthday paradox - Each day has the same chance to be a birthday for every person - We ignore seasonal bias, twins, etc. - Guess 5% 20% 30% 50% ?